Tokyu 9000 series

 The Tokyu 9000 series (東急9000系, Tōkyū 9000-kei) is a Japanese commuter electric multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation in the Tokyo area of Japan.
 Introduced into service in March 1986, 14 eight-car sets and a five-car set were built between 1986 and 1991 by Tokyu Car Corporation for use on the Tokyu Toyoko and Oimachi lines.
-Between 2009 and 2013, the 9000 series sets allocated to Toyoko Line operations were transferred to the Oimachi Line.
+Between 2009 and 2013, the 9000 series sets, allocated to Toyoko Line operations, were transferred to the Oimachi Line.

 Design

 Cars are 20 m long, 2.8 m wide, and have four pairs of doors per side.
 While they retain the stainless steel bodies used by older Tokyu train types, they have an offset front-end door.
-In addition, the 9000 series was the first train type to use variable-frequency drive (more commonly referred to as VVVF) technology from new.
-Since its introduction in 1986, all subsequent Tokyu train types would implement the technology.
+In addition, the 9000 series was the first train type to use variable-frequency drive (VFD) technology from new.
+Since its introduction in 1986, all subsequent Tokyu train types have implemented the technology.

 The design of the 9000 series was the basis for the later Tokyu 1000 series and 2000 series train types.